What type of direct box works best for bass guitar? Well, it depends on the type of bass that the DI is going to be used with.

-Think of a bass playing through a miniature guitar amp – turn it up, and it distorts like crazy.
+Think of a bass-playing through a miniature guitar amp – turn it up, and it distorts like crazy.
 DI boxes do exactly the same.
 Without headroom, high-output bass signals will cause the buffering amplifier in the DI to distort.

-But remember, back then, basses were all passive for the most part, so they worked fine with regular phantom power as the buffers only had to process 1 to 3 volts.
+Back then, basses were all passive for the most part, so they worked fine with regular phantom power as the buffers only had to process 1 to 3 volts.
 The advent of active basses with their huge output levels changed the rules.

-So the rule of thumb is that for a high-output bass that already has a built-in buffer, a passive direct box will likely do a great job—the bass will produce the drive.
+The rule of thumb is that for a high-output bass that already has a built-in buffer, a passive direct box will likely do a great job—the bass will produce the drive.
 On the other hand, for a low-output passive bass, an active DI will leave the bass sound unaffected while generating the drive for the PA system.

 Keep in mind that the sound quality of DI boxes depends on the circuit design and parts that are being used.
-Better designs focus on eliminating all types of “bad” distortion such as harmonic, phase and inter-modulation distortion.
+Better designs focus on eliminating all types of “bad” distortion such as harmonic, phase, and inter-modulation distortion.
 These designs are then categorized into two groups.